by Chuck Mirarchi

 The various shows and attractions at the Walt Disney World Resort have always been popular.
 Many guests plan their days not only around parade and show schedules, but also meals and dinner shows.

 With over 35,000 performances and more than 10 million guests who have seen the show so far, the Hoop Dee Doo Musical Revue is one of the most popular dinner shows at the Walt Disney World Resort.
-Located in Pioneer Hall at the Fort Wilderness Campgrounds, the Hoop Dee Doo Musical Revue is performed three times a night, seven days a week at 5:00, 7:15, and 9:00 pm.
+Located in Pioneer Hall at the Fort Wilderness Campgrounds, the Hoop Dee Doo Musical Revue is performed three times a night, seven days a week.
 As with many other advanced dining reservations (ADR), guests call months in advance for one of the coveted seats and there is almost always a cancellation line at each show.

 From those who are loyal followers of the show to those who haven’t seen it...but will, we are going to explore the history and creation of this loveable goofball of a wilderness vaudeville dinner show.

 Ron Miziker, who was the creator of many classic pieces of entertainment for the Walt Disney World Resort and was involved in every new show at the Resort, was one the creators and writers of the Hoop Dee Doo Musical Revue.

 The show, which is considered one of the longest, continuously running musicals in American theatre history (if not the longest), holds a special place for everyone who has seen the show.
 When you first try to describe the show to someone they will typically look at you skeptical, but interested.
 It’s not until someone experiences the show for the first time do they understand the undying love and affinity for the show.6

 For all its longevity, the evolution of the Hoop Dee Doo Revue has just as many do si do's as a square dance.